RBrooksDK/MSE1/05_Combinatorics_and_Probability_Theory/05_Exercises.md

 ### Exercise 5: Garage Doors and Burglars Revisited

 Recall the garage doors from Exercise 2b.
-What is the probability that a burglar guesses the right code in 3 tries?
+What is the probability that a burglar guesses the right code in 3 tries, assuming that the guesses happen with replacement, i.e. that the probability for each try is the same?

 <details>
 <br>